 There’s no fighting over these nails – we all agree they’re simply adorable.
 In fact, these are the cuties we’re going to go for next.
 Which ones are your favourite so far?

 If you can’t quite stomach trying to hand-paint an actual cat, why not focus on one part of the animal instead?
 The face, just like these cat inspired nails, or even paws.
 We’ve featured plenty of those on there!
 There are so many options to choose from.
+Or, just add a new feature on each nail like they did in this cute design.

 If you’re ever halfway through your at-home mani and you make a smudge on your nails, don’t rush to start all over again.
 We have a great tip for you!
 If you dab the tiniest bit of nail polish remover over the smudge and let it run off the nail, the polish will smooth out.
 Once the polish has dried, add a top, thinner coat (you should find it’s smoother), and finish with your top coat as you usually would.